nightkr/Sbtix/README.md

     }
 ```

- * copy `manual-repo.nix` and `sbtix.nix` from the root of the sbtix git repository
+ * copy `manual-repo.nix` from the root of the sbtix git repository.
- * generate your repo.nix files with one of the commands listed above. `sbtix-gen-all` is recommended.
+ * generate your repo.nix files with one of the commands listed above. `sbtix-gen-all2` is recommended.
  * check the generated nix files into your source control.
  * finally, run `nix-build` to build!
  * any additional missing dependencies that `nix-build` encounters should be fetched with `nix-prefetch-url` and added to `manual-repo.nix`.